Envelopes of holomorphy and extension of functions of bounded type: The -envelope of holomorphy

-For the case $X=U\subset E$, it is possible to define an application $\pi:M_b(U)\to E''$ by $\pi(\varphi)=\varphi_{|_{E'}}$.
+For $X=U\subset E$ an open subset, we define an application $\pi:M_b(U)\to E''$ by $\pi(\varphi)=\varphi_{|_{E'}}$.
 If $E$ is symmetrically regular, this mapping $\pi$ provides the local homeomorphism that makes $M_b(U)$ a Riemann domain over $E''$ \cite{AroGalGarMae96}.
-For a general Riemann domain $(X,p)$, the mapping $\pi:M_b(X)\to E''$ is defined by $\pi(\varphi)(\gamma)=\varphi(\gamma\circ p)$, and the analytic structure is analogous \cite{DinVen04}.
+For a general Riemann domain $(X,p)$ modeled over a symmetrically regular Banach space $E$, the mapping $\pi:M_b(X)\to E''$ is defined by $\pi(\varphi)(\gamma)=\varphi(\gamma\circ p)$, and the analytic structure is analogous \cite{DinVen04}.
 Functions in $H_b(X)$ naturally extend to $M_b(X)$ by the Gelfand transform, and it is shown in \cite{AroGalGarMae96} and \cite{DinVen04} that this extension is analytic.
-In the case of entire functions of bounded type (i.e., the case $U=X=E$) these extensions were shown to be of bounded type on each connected component of the spectrum~\cite[Section 6.3]{Din99}, but we will see that the extensions are not necessarily of bounded type on the whole spectrum.
-We refer the reader to the already mentioned articles \cite{AroGalGarMae96} and \cite{DinVen04} for a description of the analytic structure of $M_b(U)$ and $M_b(X)$ (see also~\cite{CarGarMae05}), and to the books by Dineen \cite{Din99} and Mujica \cite{Muj86} for a more extensive treatment of infinite dimensional holomorphy.
+Symmetric regularity is necessary for the analytic structure of $M_b(X)$ to work \cite[Proposition 2.3]{AroGalGarMae96}, because one has to deal with Aron-Berner extensions.
+However, if we restrict ourselves to $\pi^{-1}(E)\subset M_b(X)$, we can do without symmetric regularity.
+To see this, we first recall that if $f$ is a holomorphic function on $X$, its differential at $y\in X$ is given by where $V_y$ is some neighbourhood of $y$ on which $p$ is homeomorphic.
+Now, fix $\varphi\in\pi^{-1}(E)$ and $\delta<1/\dist_X(\varphi)$.
+We can define for each $x\in E$ with $\|x\|<\delta$